Benefits of Agile Development

 The relationships between efficiency, collaboration and predictability are interconnected so that one characteristic feeds into the next, forming a holistic set of habits that can be described as Agile.

 Adaptability of a Software Development Team

 Project managers cannot see into the future, but they can impact how easily a team is able to adapt to changes when they occur.
-The ability to adapt to change is a cornerstone of Agile project management and is the reason why so many teams have adopted the Agile approach.
+The ability to adapt to change is a cornerstone of Agile project management and is one of the key advantages of Agile methodology.
 When teams put their time to good use, they are able to deliver what the customer wants without overspending.
 This not only makes customers happy, it also makes project teams happy in knowing they have used their skills to deliver a quality product.

 Scalability of Agile Projects